rachartier/tiny-devicons-auto-colors.nvim/README.md

     -- Precise search can result in better colors matching by automatically tweaking the factors. precise_search = {
         enabled = true,
-        iteration = 10,  -- Needs to be tweaked with precision precision = 20,   -- The higher the precision, better the search is threshold = 23,   -- Threshold to consider a color as a match (larger is more permissive) },
+        iteration = 10,   -- It goes hand in hand with 'precision' precision = 20,   -- The higher the precision, better the search is threshold = 23,   -- Threshold to consider a color as a match (larger is more permissive) },